401(k) glossary: Your guide to retirement terminology

 You’ve heard the saying, “Buy low, sell high.”
 While you can micromanage your retirement savings, doing so isn’t practical.
 Automatic rebalancing is a retirement feature (supported by Guideline’s technology) that rebalances your account automatically.
 This involves adjusting your portfolio’s percentage of stocks, bonds, cash, and other investments back to your original target.
 You can learn more about rebalancing here.

-Compound earnings
+Compound interest

-Think of compound earnings as the “earnings on the earnings” that your investments earn.
+Think of compound interest as the “earnings on the earnings” that your investments earn.
 If you invest $100 and get a 10% return each year, you’ll have $110 to invest in the second year, $121 in the third, and so on.
 In this example, if you continue receiving 10% earnings every year, you would double your money in seven years.
 Sometimes called “compounding,” this effect makes it possible for even a modest retirement account to grow significantly over a career.
 2

 CalSavers

 A California retirement program that requires employers with five or more California-based employees to offer a retirement plan.
 Learn more here.
-3

 Cliff vesting